xshthkr/deep-neural-net/README.md

 # Deep Neural Network

 A deep neural network implemented from scratch in Python.
-The only library used in the making of this neural net is **numpy**.
+The only library used in the making of this neural net is **NumPy**.

 - Testing Accuracy: 98.5%
 - Training Accuracy: 99.4%